philsturgeon/phil.tech/_posts/2010-03-31-why-you-should-try-netbeans-6-8.markdown

 Ok so we know it can support all the crazy "new trends" like Rails and Git but how does it handle the baiscs like HTML and CSS?

 Once again the answer is "Really fucking well".
 When editing HTML it will suggest closing tags for you but it wont automatically shove them in unless you hit Enter.
-NetBeans will also auto-indent your HTML and prvovide validation for unknown tags, incorrect attributes and it can do all of this even if you are working on HTML in a .php file.
+NetBeans will also auto-indent your HTML and provide validation for unknown tags, incorrect attributes and it can do all of this even if you are working on HTML in a .php file.
 It will sense what you are writing and react accordingly instead of simply "this is a PHP file, treat is as such".

 The support for CSS is just as good, possibly better.
 When writing properties are autocompleted, documentation for possible values shows up in tool-tips and it will validate incorrect values.